Virus spreads to more than 60 countries

-The number of countries hit by the coronavirus has climbed past 60 as infections and deaths mount around the globe, emptying streets and shaking economies.
+Coronavirus cases have surged in Italy while France has closed the Louvre Museum as the number of countries hit by the coronavirus climbed past 60.

-In Paris the Louvre Museum closed, and priests stopped placing sacramental bread in worshippers’ mouths.

-Meanwhile Italian authorities announced on Sunday the number of people infected with coronavirus in the country has risen 40 per cent to 1576 in 24 hours.
+Italian authorities have announced the number of people infected with coronavirus in the country soared 50 per cent to 1694 in 24 hours.

-Another five infected people have died, bringing the number of deaths in Italy to 34
+Another five infected people in Italy have died, bringing the number of deaths there to 34.

+France raised its number of reported cases to 130, an increase of 30 from the day before, and said there had been two deaths from the virus.

+It came as the archbishop of Paris told parish priests to put the Communion bread in worshippers’ hands, not in their mouths.

 Panic-buying of daily necessities emerged in Japan.
 Tourist sites across Asia, Europe and the Middle East were deserted, while governments closed schools and banned big gatherings.